01 — Purpose

 • heavy hydration delaying interaction — see hydration costs

-• chasing lab scores while field data stays poor
+• chasing lab scores while real-user metrics stay poor

 05 — Close